 Getting Oriented.
 Students and the OSV should work through a Learning Agreement.
 This is required at every rotation.
 It is important for students to review their goals with the OSV and begin communicating what they hope to gain while at the site as well as what EPAs they can help with while attending.
+Students are strongly encouraged to discuss and review any additional tasks that may be assigned during their rotations to better align with expectations and fully understand their responsibilities.
 Students should be proactive and introduce themselves to affiliate personnel, as not everyone may be present on the first day of the rotation or initial orientation.
 They should ensure a staff member explains the safety standards and equipment on site.

 Students and the OSV are to review the Learning Agreement outlining goals and expectations of both parties.
-The form will be submitted in VetMed Hub.
+The form will be submitted through VetMed Hub.
 The site will decide on the best days and times for students' schedule.
 They are uniquely aware of when a student should be on-site to provide the optimal learning experience.
 This may include evenings, weekends and holidays and is recorded on the Learning Agreement.
-Students are responsible for ensuring their agreed upon schedule meets minimum expectations and is in compliance with the clinical year attendance and workload policy.
+Students are responsible for ensuring their agreed upon schedule meets U of A CVM minimum expectations and is in compliance with the clinical year attendance and workload policy.

-As students begin observing and shadowing cases with the OSV and other team members, they should introduce themselves to clients as a student from Arizona CVM.
+As students begin cases with the OSV and other team members, they should introduce themselves to clients as a student from U of A CVM.

-Students are required to take a dosimeter badge reading on the first and last days of the rotation and log it in VetMed Hub in the Dosimeter Log area under the student profile.
+Students are required to take a dosimeter badge reading on the first and last days of the rotation and log it in the CVM App.